jamescross813/DBDTracker2/README.md

 ## Installation

 Try this app with your local host.
-Clone fromt he repo and run the following:
+Clone from the repo and run the following:

 $ bundle install

-$ rake db:

-## Usage

 $ rake db:migrate

 $ rake db:seed

+## Usage

+Set up a local host session

 $ shotgun

 ## License